eteasell/SpendingTracker/README.md

 > - As a user, I want to remove monthly expenses from this month's expenses as I pay them
 > - As a user, I want to divide my monthly income into saving and spending categories
 > - As a user, I want to save my paid expenses into categories of types of purchases
 >
+> ### For P2:
+> - As a user, I want to be prompted to save my account data before closing the application
+> - As a user, I want to choose between creating a new account or loading my previously saved account
+>
 > ### Goals For Later:
 > - As a user, I want to see a visual representation of my spending habits